7 reasons your toilet keeps getting blocked

 Here are some of the main causes of blocked toilets and the ways to avoid them.

-1. Too much toilet paper
+1. Toilets blocked with too much paper

 Putting too much toilet paper into the toilet can cause a blockage because a single flush doesn't always produce enough force to push the paper down the pipe.
 Some toilet papers are thicker and harder to flush than others, so its important to keep this in mind too.